WDD 330: Web Frontend Development II

 3. Open /index.html and change the link to the first product page from href="product_pages/marmot-ajax-3.html" to href="product_pages/?product=880RR".

 Where did the 880RR come from?
-If you look in the json/tents.json file you will see that each record in there has an id.
+Look in the json/tents.json file and note that each record has an id value.
 880RR just happens to be the id for the first tent.

 import ProductData from './ProductData.mjs';